lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 OSCORE compression is also based on the same compression method described in {{rfc8724}}.
 The size of the Initialisation Vector residue size must be considered carefully.
 A too large value has a impact on the compression efficiency and a too small value will force the device to renew its key more often.
 This operation may be long and energy consuming.

+SCHC header and compression rules must remain tightly coupled.
+Otherwise a encrypted residue may be decompressed in a different way by the receiver.
+To avoid this situation, if the rule is modified in one location, the OSCORE keys need to be re-established.

 # Acknowledgements

-The authors would like to thank Dominique Barthel, Carsten Bormann, Thomas Fossati, Klaus Hartke, Francesca Palombini, Alexander Pelov, Goran Selander and Theresa Enghardt.
+The authors would like to thank Christian Amsuss, Dominique Barthel, Carsten Bormann, Thomas Fossati, Klaus Hartke, Francesca Palombini, Alexander Pelov, Goran Selander and Theresa Enghardt.